We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Configure the Basic details:

 Service name: Name your Parking service.
-E.g. Parking Bristol, EV Charging Bays.
+E.g. Bristol Parking, EV Charging Bays, Parking AM, PM, Full Day.

 Description: Provide information that will help people booking a parking slot, such as gate codes or a contact number.

-Location: The Location will be used in the Outlook Calendar booking location field.
-Use something that will help users of the system find the car park, such as a post code.*
+Location: The Location* should be used in the calendar booking location field.
+Use something that will help ‘bookees’ find the car park, such as a post code.
+We also recommend putting further instructions in the notification to the bookee (see lower down).

 Turn Online Meeting Off: Make sure you don’t have the online meeting switched on, otherwise the booking will create a Teams meeting invitation!